tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/证书管理/SSL 证书吊销指引_intl_en.md

 <td rowspan="1" colSpan="1" >To revoke a reissued order, you need to revoke the original one, and the reissued order will be automatically revoked along with the original one.</td>
 </tr>
 <tr>
 <td rowspan="1" colSpan="1" >You cannot revoke certificates issued before March 25, 2020 on your own.
-If you have such needs, [contact us](https://intl.cloud.tencent.com/contact-sales) for assistance.</td>
+If you have such needs, <a href="https://intl.cloud.tencent.com/contact-sales">contact us</a> for assistance.</td>
 </tr>
 </table>